Run/Debug Configuration: Rake

 In this field, specify the name of the current run/debug configuration.

 Specify the name of the Rake task to be executed.
-Note that you can use autocompletion (Ctrl+Space) to see the available tasks.
+Note that you can use autocompletion (Control+Space) to see the available tasks.

 Specify arguments to be passed to the Rake task.
 These arguments should be separated with commas.
 For example: